cidgoh/pathogen-genomics-package/README.md

 # pathogen-genomics-package

 This is the DataHarmonizer spreadsheet web application bundled with pathogen genomics data entry and validation templates.
-It includes templates for detailing **SARS-CoV-2 and Monkeypox** sample contextual data.
-More infectious disease templates will be included in the comming year.
+It includes templates for detailing **SARS-CoV-2 and Monkeypox sample contextual data, as well as draft Influenza and Wastewater specifications** .
+More infectious disease templates will be included in the coming year.
 Other organizations are adopting this version of DataHarmonizer for their own data management purposes.

 ## Getting Started